JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

 \\(S\\) can be reached as a image of the function).

-These parametrisation can take many forms, and, even in the context of computer graphics and modeling,  one could have surfaces which are entirely defined via such objects with polynomial or rational functions (see, for instance [NURBS](https://en.wikipedia.org/wiki/Non-uniform_rational_B-spline)).
+These parametrisation can take many forms, and, even in the context of computer graphics and modelling,  one could have surfaces which are entirely defined via such objects with polynomial or rational functions (see, for instance [NURBS](https://en.wikipedia.org/wiki/Non-uniform_rational_B-spline)).